jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

     :align: left
     :alt: Calculator Streamlit All Buttons no column

-  I see more buttons, and problems
+  I see all the buttons, and problems

   - all the buttons are in one column, simple calculators have 4, 3 for numbers, 1 for operations
   - 2 buttons are missing - addition and subtraction